anderslanglands/babble/README.md

 int foo_Bar_default(foo_Bar_t** result);
 int foo_Bar_from_float(float value, foo_Bar_t** result);
 ```
 We bind constructors using the `ctor()` method on `bbl::Class`.
-The `ctor()` method takes an instance of `bbl::Ctor`.
+The `ctor()` method takes an instance of `bbl::Class::Ctor`.

-The template arguments to `bbl::Ctor` define the types of the arguments to the constructor.
-The first argument must always be the type that this constructor is for.
+The template arguments to `bbl::Class::Ctor` define the types of the arguments to the constructor.

-The parameters to the `bbl::Ctor` constructor optionally define the names of the generated constructor parameters.
-These are optional and do not need to be the same as the parameter names in the target library.
+The parameters to the `bbl::Class::Ctor` constructor optionally define the names of the generated constructor parameters.
+These are optional and do not need to be the same as the parameter names in the target library, but if they are specified the number of names must match the number of arguments in the `Ctor` template argument list

 Finally, the last argument to `ctor()` is an optional rename for the constructor function itself.